 ease your belly cramps.
 More serious cases may need steroids, medicines that fight

-bacteria (antibiotics), or medicines that affect your infection-fighting system (immune
+bacteria (antibiotics), or medicines that affect your immune system.
+Steroids aren't

-injections, or both.
-In addition, placing a medicine into the rectum (foam, enema,
+or both.
+In addition, placing a medicine into the rectum (foam, enema, or suppository)

 Time in the hospital.
 This may be needed if you have severe symptoms.
 The goal will be to give you the nutrients